Corsicana Daily Sun

 The Corsicana Daily Sun is a morning daily newspaper published in Corsicana, Texas, covering Navarro County.
-It is now published five days a week (Tuesday through Saturday).
+It is now published two days a week (Tuesday and Saturday).
 It is owned by Community Newspaper Holdings Inc.

+The Daily Sun first published on March 2, 1895.
+In 2020, the newspaper celebrated its 125th anniversary.

+In June 2023, Guy Chapman took over as the Corsicana Daily Sun editor.
+In November 2023, Lange Svehlak became the Daily Suns new publisher.

 The newspaper's marketing slogan is "Your Community, Your Newspaper, Our Commitment."